 We Will Help You, Step by Step

 The first step for patients who wish to undergo orthognathic surgery is to have an evaluation by our oral and maxillofacial surgeon.
-You will go through a comprehensive set of tests such as facial measurements, x-rays, and dentition model review.
+You will go through a comprehensive set of tests such as facial measurements, digital x-rays, and dentition model review.
 A discussion will then take place with the oral and maxillofacial surgeon to review the findings, treatment options, treatment sequencing, timing, procedures, recovery, and the potential risks and complications in your specific case.
 We will discuss each treatment option with you and explain each procedure in a clear and easy to understand manner.
 Afterward, we will assist you in getting insurance approval if necessary.

 A referral to an orthodontist will then be made to start preoperative orthodontics.
 Prior to the surgery, most of our patients will be required to wear braces for a period.
 These braces are necessary to align and level your teeth in each jaw so that after the surgery your teeth and bite are in as ideal a position as possible.